I Know What You Did Last Summer: Plot

-At the Croaker Beauty Pageant, Helen witnesses Barry being murdered on the balcony.
-She rushes upstairs with a police officer, but finds no sign of the killer or Barry.
-The police officer is escorting Helen home when the killer lures him into an alley and murders him.
-Helen runs to her family's store, where her sister Elsa is closing for the night.
-The killer enters the store and murders Elsa.
-Helen is chased upstairs and escapes through a window, falling to an alleyway.
-She runs toward the street, but the killer stops her and slashes her to death, her screams unheard by the ongoing parade.
+At the Croaker Beauty Pageant, Helen witnesses Barry being murdered on the balcony but finds no sign of the killer or Barry.
+The police officer escorting her home is murdered by the killer.
+Helen runs to her family's store, where the killer murders her sister Elsa.
+She escapes and runs toward the street, but the killer slashes her to death.

-Julie finds an article mentioning Susie's father, Ben Willis, and realizes Ben was the man that they ran over, moments after he killed David to avenge his daughter.
-She goes to the docks to tell Ray, but notices Ray's boat is called Billy Blue and flees from him.
-A fisherman appears and knocks Ray unconscious, inviting Julie to hide on his boat.
-On the boat, she finds photos and articles about her and her friends, and pictures of Susie.
-The boat leaves the docks, and the fisherman is revealed to be Ben Willis.
-He chases Julie below deck, where she uncovers the bodies of his victims, including Helen, and Barry, in the boat's icebox.
-Ray regains consciousness and steals a motorboat to rescue Julie.
+Julie finds an article mentioning Susie's father, Ben Willis, and realizes Ben was the man they had run over a year earlier, moments after he killed David to avenge his daughter.
+She goes to tell Ray but notices Ray's boat is called Billy Blue.
+A fisherman knocks Ray unconscious, inviting Julie to hide on his boat.
+On the boat, she finds photos and articles about her and her friends and pictures of Susie.
+The boat leaves the docks, and the fisherman is revealed to be Ben Willis, targeting them in revenge for leaving him for dead.

+Ben chases Julie below deck, where she uncovers the bodies of Helen and Barry in the icebox.
+Ray awakens and goes to rescue Julie.
 He ultimately uses the rigging to sever Ben's hand and send him overboard.
-When Julie and Ray are questioned by the police, they deny knowing why Ben attempted to kill them, but are relieved not to have actually killed anyone, and reconcile.
+He explains that he posed as David's friend and visited Missy out of guilt.
+The couple reconciles, relieved not to have actually killed anyone after all.

-A year later in 1998, Julie is in college in Boston.
-As she enters the shower, she notices the words "I still know" written in the steam on the shower door.
-Moments later, a dark figure crashes through it as Julie screams.
+One year later, Julie is in college in Boston.
+As she enters the shower, Julie notices the words "I still know" written in the steam on the shower door right before a dark figure crashes through it.